Language Access Implementation Committee

 Community Education Specialist

-I am a proud native New Mexican who has lived in various states, but I’m back home for good, where I’m dedicated to serving and advocating for the Deaf and hard-of-hearing community.
-Currently, I work as a Community Education Specialist at the New Mexico Commission for Deaf and Hard of Hearing.
-In this role, I collaborate with organizations, including the Albuquerque Police Department, to provide essential sensitivity training around hearing loss, ensuring better understanding and communication within the community.
-Additionally, I have been involved in revising the APD Standard Operating Procedures (SOPs) to create more inclusive practices for individuals with hearing loss in Albuquerque.
+Roger is a proud native New Mexican who has lived in various states, but he’s now back home for good, dedicated to serving and advocating for the Deaf and hard-of-hearing community.
+He currently works as a Community Education Specialist at the New Mexico Commission for Deaf and Hard of Hearing, where he collaborates with organizations, including the Albuquerque Police Department to provide essential sensitivity training around hearing loss.
+His work helps foster greater understanding and more effective communication within the community.